People to Meet and Places to Explore:

 American Library Association

-Excellent social and political commentary–this is one of the few sites I visit every day.
+Providing excellent social, cultural, economic, and political commentary since 1857, this is one of the few sites I visit every day.

 The Brevity Blog